AliciaEA/panthera-uncia/README.md

 - **What:** Occasionally, a special message appears in the facts panel, celebrating the user's discovery.
 - **How:** Controlled by a random chance (60% - if you want to get it, try refreshing. it will disappear after going to the next fact) in the FactPanel's logic, using Svelte's reactivity.

-### 4. Animated Data Cards
-- **What:** Cards display key statistics (population, range, leap distance) with animated counting when scrolled into view.
-- **How:** Implemented in `src/lib/components/DataCard.svelte` using IntersectionObserver and Svelte's lifecycle hooks.

 ### 5. Interactive Animal Scene
 - **What:** On the `/meetup` page, users interact with a snow pile to reveal a snow leopard cub.
 Dialogue changes based on user actions, and a star effect appears when the cub is found.